xtuml/training/courses/System Modeling with the xtUML Editor/Configuration Management with GitHub and eGit/quiz.md

 ----
 __Type:__  Multiple Choice

-__Question:__  When reviewing a branch prior to promoting, how does the review team assure they are all looking at the same changes?
+__Question:__  When reviewing a branch prior to promoting, what is the preferred method to assure they are all looking at the same changes?

 __Choices:__
   - Pull the branch and look at the changes